zoemcc/VRMath/README.md

 Our hypothesis is that by directly manipulating a plot, the user can get a deeper intuition for what different parameters in an equation mean.
 We would like to expand the interaction so that the user can directly manipulate the algebra of equations and immediately see the result of that manipulation on the plot.

+A video for this project is shown at [this link](https://www.youtube.com/watch?v=K_BFyigud1c).
+It is still a work in progress, and the video should be considered equivalent to a trailer.